-2012 WyCPS ELA Standards 2014 Wyoming Content Extended Standards Instructional Achievement Level Descriptors EE = Essential Element P Reading (Literature) LL = Essertial Element Key Ideas and Details.
+2012 WyCPS ELA Standards 2014 Wyoming Content Extended Standards EE = Essential Element Instructional Achievement Level Descriptors Reading (Literature) • Key Ideas and Details.
 RL.6.1.
 Cite textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
-EERL.6.1.
-Determine what a text says explicitly as well as what simple inferences should be drawn.
 Level IV Students will: EERL.6.1.
 Analyze a text to identify the information that is used in making an inference.
 Ex.
 After making an inference while reading a text, underline the information that was used in making the inference.
 Ex.
 Select a correct answer to an inferential question, and then highlight the information in the text that supports the inference.
 Level III Students will: EERL.6.1.
 Determine what a text says explicitly as well as what inferences should be drawn.
 Ex.
 Given a list of explicit and implicit information from a story, sort information into information that was stated directly and information that must be inferred.
 Level II Students will: EERL.6.1.
 Identify information that is and is not directly stated in the text.
 Ex.
 Using pictures, illustrations, etc., identify a detail that was not stated in the text.
 Ex.
 Through auditory or tactile sources, identify details directly stated in the text.
 Level I Students will: EERL.6.1.
 Answer a question about explicit information provided in the text.
 Ex.
 Respond to a question about the text by indicating through turn of the head or eye gaze whether each of two options is correct.
 Ex.
 Respond to a question about a detail from an illustration in the text by answering "yes" or "no" or using a switch to indicate whether each of two options is correct.
 RL.6.2.
-Determine a theme or central idea of a text and how it is conveyed through particular details; provide a summary of the text distinct from personal opinions or EERL.6.2.
-Determine the theme or central/main idea of an unfamiliar story and identify details that relate to it.
+Determine a theme or central idea of a text and how it is conveyed through particular details; provide a summary of the text distinct from personal opinions or judgments.
 Level IV Students will: EERL.6.2.
 Determine the theme or central/main idea of an unfamiliar story and details that relate to it.
 Text may have more than one theme.
 Ex.
-Given a passage from an unfamiliar short story, determine the central/main idea and support with details. judgments.
+Given a passage from an unfamiliar short story, determine the central/main idea and support with details.
 Level III Students will: EERL.6.2.
 Determine the theme or central/main idea of a familiar story and identify details that relate to it.
 Ex.
 Given a short passage from a familiar story, determine the central/main idea and then highlight details in the text that relate to the central idea.
 Ex.
 Given an array of choices, determine which best represents the theme of the story and then choose two details from the story that relate to the theme.
 Ex.
 Given an array of choices, select an illustration that represents the central idea of the story and point out two details in the illustration that are discussed in the story.
 Level II Students will: Sequence central/main events in relation to a stated theme.
 EERL.6.2.
 Identify the theme or central idea of a familiar story.
 Ex.
 Given a short passage from a familiar story, identify and sequence the theme or central/main idea from a list of choices.